A reconstruction of the leak

 Final state

-Recovered transcript active buffer
+Recovered transcript live buffer

-system transcript reconstructed from exposed surface.
+system transcript reconstructed from the exposed interface layer.